Basic electronics for beginners (Step by step guide 2024)

 As you can see, in the symbol 1 or the above battery.
 A voltage source has two terminals.

 The terminal that pushes the energy is the positive (+).
-While the other is the negative (-) terminal โ€“ here the remaining energy comes back to the voltage source.
+The other is the negative (-) terminal – here the remaining energy comes back to the voltage source.

 As we eat food, its energy is divided among the different parts of our body.
 Each part gets energy depending on its requirements.

-The last important thing about voltage is, we measure it in terms of Volts.
+The last important thing about voltage is, that we measure it in terms of Volts.
 In simple, the unit of voltage is Volt (V).

 2. Current